lkp25/BATTLE-CITY-VARIATION-game/README.md

 - added enemy-spawn monitoring function - if the spot where they spawn is currently occupied by already existing tank, a setTimeout is returned with recursion - after one second new tank will try to generate again if spawn is free.
 Players are not allowed to drive into the spawn - they will stop in front of it if they try.

 - created setFire function to be used when tank gets hit - it will start burning (flame animation appended to tank)

+//12.03.2021
+- optimized setFire function to only set fire in certain positions.
+- prettyfied the missle appearance